 That state law protected more than 50,000 acres as the "core preservation area."
-Sponsored by then-State Sen. Kenneth P. LaValle and then-Assemb.
-Tom DiNapoli, the law also restricted how the remaining land could be developed.
+It was sponsored by state State Sen. Kenneth P. LaValle and Assemblyman Tom DiNapoli also restricted how the remaining land could be developed.

 Amper said before the law was signed the Pine Barrens Society had targeted several building developments planned for the area.
 They filed a lawsuit decades ago and Amper said it helped in the creation and passing of the act.
 The area once spanned about 250,000 acres but development and Long Islanders moving east had sliced it by more than half by the early 1990s, society officials said at the time.